ASFHyP3/gis-services/image_server/server_setup.md

 This Documentation describes the way to deploy the arcGIS server on the Amazon cloud and configure the server.
-It also introduces how to publish the gdb dataset.

 ## Reference